describe-it/describe-it/readme.md

 # Describe-it

-> Super simple describe-it syntax testing framework for PHP.
+> Super simple PHP testing framework using describe-it syntax.

 Describe-it is a super lightweight test runner with a describe-it syntax.